kbase/groups/design/design.md

       * At minimum, a group administrator must have read access to the workspace.
     * If a workspace is deleted, it is automatically removed from the group.
     * Workspace administrators can always remove their workspace from the group.
+    * Public workspaces are visible to group non-members.
   * Stretch properties:
     * A list of group administrators that is mutable by the owner
       * Mutable properties other than this list are mutable by administrators unless